 Seek medical attention as soon as possible.
 Your records will document the nature and extent of your injuries, as well as the treatment you received.

 Document as much evidence at the scene as possible.
 Take photographs, ask witnesses for their contact details, and preserve physical evidence such as clothing or damaged possessions.

 Exchange information with the at-fault driver.
 Keep your interactions with the driver brief; you do not want to volunteer information that could harm your future claim.

-In addition to these steps, you should seek the assistance of an Augusta, Georgia injury lawyer.
+In addition to these steps, you should seek the assistance of an Augusta personal injury lawyer.
 Your attorney can conduct an in-depth investigation into your accident and help prove to the insurance company that you are not responsible.
 After you seek medical attention, contact a Georgia car accident lawyer as soon as possible.